 Study the weather: This should be a no-brainer.
 There are plenty of great weather apps and websites out there to help with this.
 Don’t go anywhere near challenging terrain when the conditions are awful.
 As a rule, stay off exposed ridges in anything above 50km/h (30 mph) and keep an eye on the forecast for ‘gusts’, as you don’t want those either.
 Wet conditions can make polished rock extremely treacherous on popular routes like Angels Landing in Zion and Sharp Edge in the Lake District.
 If in doubt, choose another route.
 Finally, avoid all these routes in snowy or icy conditions unless you’re an experienced and equipped mountaineer.

-Wear appropriate footwear: Either a pair of hiking boots or hiking shoes (not sneakers or sandals).
+Wear appropriate footwear: Either a pair of hiking boots or the best hiking shoes (not sneakers or sandals).

 Pack waterproofs and spare layers: Regardless of the season, it’s colder the higher you go and it’s also likely to be wetter and windier.
 Cold is a bigger killer than falls in the mountains.
 If you get wet, your chances of catching hypothermia increase substantially.
 Wear a decent base layer and pack a couple of midlayers, such as fleece jackets and down jackets.

 Avoid the crowds: Some of these routes are very popular and get very crowded at peak times, which adds to the accident potential.
 Try to go in the shoulder season and, if this isn't possible, get up extra early to beat the hoards.
 Using the same logic, you might think that going later in the day is a good idea too.
-However, you don't want to be caught at the most technical section in the dark, especially without a headlamp.
+However, you don't want to be caught at the most technical section in the dark, especially without a headlamp (see our guide to the best headlamps for some good options).

 Educate your followers: If you do post about your experience, be honest and provide people with plenty of information about how difficult you found it, what other routes it was comparable to and any recommendations you'd make.